-I will periodically collect information on your participation.
-This may include your participation in group activities as well as short in-class writing assignments etc. You can earn 2 points each time for your active participation in these activities.
+This will include written memos submitted prior to our discussion of articles and cases.
+I will also periodically collect information on your participation.
+This may include your participation in group activities as well as short in-class writing assignments etc.

-Participation will count for 20% of your grade.
+Participation will count for 18% of your grade.
 The grade will be calculated according to the number of points you accumulate over the course of the semester.
-There is a maximum of 20 points.
-There is ample opportunity to receive the full 20 points, even if you have to miss a class.
-If you come to class regularly and you read the material ahead of time, it should not be difficult for you to earn the maximum 20 points.
+There is a maximum of 18 points.
+There is ample opportunity to receive the full 18 points, even if you have to miss a class.
+If you come to class regularly and you read the material ahead of time, it should not be difficult for you to earn the maximum 18 points.